Minimal number of points on a grid forming line segments of equal length: Modular -queens problem

 \section{Modular $n$-queens problem}

+In this section we show that the above constellation is related to an $n$-queens problem on a toroidal chessboard.
 The $n$-queens problem asks whether $n$ nonattacking queens can be placed on an $n$ by $n$ chessboard.
 The answer is yes and is first shown by Pauls \cite{pauls:nqueens:1874,bell:nqueens:2009}.
 Next consider a toroidal $n$ by $n$ chessboard, where the top edge is connected to the bottom edge and the left edge is connected to the right edge.
+The corresponding $n$-queens problem is called a {\em modular} $n$-queens problem.
+For the $k+1$ by $k+1$ square grid above, if we put a queen on each position $(i,\sigma(i))$, then it is easy to see that $\sigma\in T_{k+1}$ if and only if it provides a solution to the modular $(k+1)$-queens problem.
+For instance, for $k=4$, consider the permutation $\sigma = (0,2,4,1,3)$.
+Figure \ref{fig:k=4} shows a $5$ by $5$ grid where all the points are part of $4$ line segments if the grid tiles the plane (or equivalently, the grid lives on a torus).
+This means that each point in the center of a finite tiling are part of $4$ line segments.
+If we put a queen on each of the $5$ empty locations, we obtain a solution to the modular $5$-queens problem.

-Polya \cite{polya:nqueens:1918} showed that a solution to the corresponding modular $n$-queens problem exists if and only if $n$ is coprime with $6$.
-It is clear that a permutation in $T_{k+1}$ corresponds to a solution of the modular $(k+1)$-queens problem.
-Thus Polya's result is equivalent to the following result: \begin{theorem} $T_{k+1} \neq \emptyset$ if and only if $k+1$ is coprime with $6$. \end{theorem}
+P\'{o}lya \cite{polya:nqueens:1918} showed that a solution to the modular $n$-queens problem exists if and only if $n$ is coprime with $6$.
+Thus P\'{o}lya's result is equivalent to the following: \begin{theorem} $T_{k+1} \neq \varnothing$ if and only if $k+1$ is coprime with $6$. \end{theorem}

 \begin{corollary} If $k+1$ is coprime with $6$, then $f(k) = \frac{k}{4}$. \end{corollary}

 Monsky \cite{monsky:nqueens:1989} shows that $n-2$ nonattacking queens can be placed on an $n$ by $n$ toroidal chess board and $n-1$ queens can be placed if $n$ is not divisible by $3$ or $4$.
 This implies the following which shows that for $k$ large, $f(k)$ approaches the lower bound $\frac{k}{4}$: